walter-a-jablonowski/damn-small-engine/README.md

   * just use PHP's syntax that you know well, you can easily compose your view
 * ... and **all PHP language features** are available

 **Can't get any updates** for your prefered templating system anymore?
 Does it have missive codes, maintainance impossibile?
 No problem with Damn Small Engine.
-In comparrison this thing is so small, you could easily maintain it yourself.
+In comparrison this thing is so small, you can easily understand the code and maintain or extend it yourself.

 ## Normal sample